gmurphey/jekyll-prism-plugin/README.md

 The Prism plugin is very easy to install and start using.

-Copy `prism.rb` to your plugins folder setup your layout to use the [Prism JavaScript and styles](http://prismjs.com/download.html).
+Copy `prism.rb` to your plugins folder and setup your layouts to use the [Prism JavaScript and styles](http://prismjs.com/download.html).

 ``` html
 <html>